zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

      * **API Token**: This is a valid API token issued by the Jira platform and assigned to the above-mentioned admin user.
 For more information on how to get this API token, see [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 5. Click **Next**.
-6. Select the projects from Jira you want to link to your portfolio.
-You can link up to a maximum of 20 Jira projects per portfolio in total.
+6. Select the Jira projects you want to link to your portfolio.
+You can link up to a maximum of 20 Jira projects per portfolio.

     {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-wizard-page-3.png" >}}